taxis294/hello-world/README.md

 # hello-world
 My first repository
-this is a brief introduction of myself~
+this is a brief introduction to myself~